haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Range: Touch
 Components: V, M (a small clay model of a ziggurat) Duration: 1 hour This spell grants the creature you touch the ability to understand any spoken language it hears.
-Moreover, Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 187
+Moreover,

 when the target speaks, any creature that knows at least one language and can hear the target understands what it says.
 Transport via Plants